SalesforceSFDC/Trailhead-Lightning/README.md

 Load your JavaScript application in an empty page.
 Then the user interface is generated on the client-side by the JavaScript application.
 These applications are generally referred to as single-page applications, or SPAs, and are often built using third-party frameworks like AngularJS or React.

+#### UI Generation
+* Client-side (mostly JavaScript)
+#### Data and Business Logic
+* Remote Objects or JavaScript Remoting, Apex controller
+#### Workflow
+* The user requests the “empty” Visualforce page containing a page skeleton and JavaScript includes
+* The page is returned to the browser
+* The browser loads the JavaScript application
+* The JavaScript application generates the UI
+* When a user interacts with the application, the JavaScript modifies the user interface as needed (return to the previous step)
+#### Pros
+* Enables highly interactive and immersive user experiences
+#### Caveats
+* Complex
+* No built-in metadata integration
+* Lack of an integrated developer experience.
+The Force.com Developer Console doesn’t explicitly support these JavaScript applications.
+Typically, you have to load them as static resources, and that’s a cumbersome experience.

 ### App-centric model
  * Javascript is used to create, modify, transform, and animate the UI rather than completely replacing it a page at a time.